shaik1002/biggitlabbomb/doc/user/project/import/github.md

 You can import your GitHub projects from either GitHub.com or GitHub Enterprise.
 Importing projects does not migrate or import any types of groups or organizations from GitHub to GitLab.

-WARNING:
-Importing from GitHub to GitLab.com is [currently unavailable](https://status.gitlab.com).
-We don't have an estimated time for resolution.
-For more information, please [contact support](https://about.gitlab.com/support/).

 Imported issues, merge requests, comments, and events have an **Imported** badge in GitLab.

 The namespace is a user or group in GitLab, such as `gitlab.com/sidney-jones` or